QuantEcon/lecture-source-py/source/rst/mle.rst

 Notice that the Poisson distribution begins to resemble a normal distribution as the mean of :math:`y` increases

-Let's have a look at the distribution of the data we'll be working with-in this lecture
+Let's have a look at the distribution of the data we'll be working with in this lecture

 Treisman's main source of data is *Forbes'* annual rankings of billionaires and their estimated net worth